apaz-cli/daisho/Types.md

 # Types

-There are five kinds of types.
+These are all the different kinds of types.
 	1. CTypes
+	2. Typedefs
-	2. Classes
+	3. Classes
-	3. Generics
+	4. Generics
-	4. Traits
+	5. Traits
-	5. Lambda Expressions
+	6. Lambda Expressions
+	7. Pointers
+	8. Arrays

 All of them are created equal.
 Methods can be attached to any type.